tfvictorino/modular-ui-directory/README.md

 List of links and references for a new mindset, approach and workflow on interface design and development.

-Related subjects: components, design systems, atomic design, css architechures, front-end design, visual design deliverables, HTML prototyping, designing on the browser, styleguide driven development, responsive workflow...
+Related subjects: components, design systems, atomic design, css architectures, front-end design, visual design deliverables, HTML prototyping, designing on the browser, styleguide driven development, pattern libraries, responsive workflow...

 <section>
 ##1) Mindset